greenelab/onboarding/source/code_review_checklist.rst

 license.

 **Style Guide:**
-The code follows `pep8 <https://www.python.org/dev/peps/pep-0008/>`_ (we advise that each person runs a linter (if you're not sure -- ask! -- as part of their development environment).
+The code follows `pep8 <https://www.python.org/dev/peps/pep-0008/>`_ (we
+advise that each person run a linter (if you're not sure -- `ask
+<https://greenelab.slack.com/messages/codereview/>`_! -- as part of their
+development environment).

 **Variable and Function Names:**